pebblecode/pebblecode.github.io/vertical-health.md

    largeimage: vert-health-bui-emblem.svg
    color: pink
    paragraphs:
-    - To date Government Institutions, Charities and Pharmaceuticals have conceived of digital innovation from a top-down perspective.
-Simply put large, monolithic organisations struggle to innovate at the speed of the open market.
-Top-down innovation is also extremely risky, often resulting in high profile failures like the NHS Patient Record system.
+    - "To date Government Institutions, Charities and Pharmaceuticals have conceived of digital innovation from a top-down perspective.<br /><br />Simply put large, monolithic organisations struggle to innovate at the speed of the open market.
+Top-down innovation is also extremely risky, often resulting in high profile failures like the NHS Patient Record system."
     - We believe by starting small and involving users early and often in the process that innovation projects stand a better chance of success.
 Gradually, we believe large organisations can learn to innovate like the open market.
     - table:
        - row: